-The manufacturers of Zantac (ranitidine) are facing a probe by the U.S. Department of Justice over allegations that they fraudulently failed to disclose that the heartburn drug was contaminated with the cancer-causing chemical NDMA.
-Sanofi and GlaxoSmithKline (GSK), the two companies that manufacture Zantac, also face hundreds of lawsuits filed by patients who were diagnosed with cancer after using the drug or its generic equivalent, ranitidine.
+The manufacturers of Zantac (ranitidine) are facing a Justice Department probe over allegations they failed to disclose the heartburn drug was contaminated with the cancer-causing chemical NDMA.
+Sanofi and GlaxoSmithKline, the two manufactures of Zantac, also face hundreds of lawsuits filed by patients diagnosed with cancer after using the drug or its generic equivalent, ranitidine.

 Zantac and ranitidine were recalled by the Food and Drug Administration in April 2020 after tests showed that these drugs were contaminated with NDMA.
 Laboratory tests have shown that NDMA is “probably carcinogenic” to humans, especially at higher doses or for prolonged periods, such as the type of exposure that would occur among patients who regularly take Zantac or ranitidine to treat heartburn, acid reflux, gastrointestinal reflux disease (GERD), or other stomach conditions.